What Are the Signs of OxyContin Addiction?

 In part because of the expense of OxyContin, and the release of crush-proof and extended-release versions that were designed to make the drug harder to abuse, OxyContin addiction and overdoses now make up a declining percentage of the drug problems traceable to opioids.
 Nevertheless, because all opioids can be used interchangeably OxyContin abuse has played a significant role in the comeback of heroin, which offers a cheaper fix for those who need opioids to make it through the day—and OxyContin itself remains highly addictive and widely abused, despite the introduction of tamper-proof and controlled-dosage versions.

-Symptoms and Side Effects of OxyContin Abuse and Addiction
+Symptoms and Side Effects of OxyContin Abuse

-Early indications of OxyContin dependency may be difficult to spot, since the symptoms of addiction mimic the normal side effects of oxycodone use, only in slightly stronger form.
+Early indications of OxyContin dependency may be difficult to spot, since the symptoms of addiction mimic the normal side effects of oxycodone use, only in a slightly stronger form.
 Part of the reason why addiction develops in the first place is that the initial signs are subtle and easy to overlook or deny.
 By the time things become more obvious, drug dependency may be well-entrenched.

-The telltale signs of opioid addiction include:
+The telltale symptoms include:

 - Chronic fatigue or lethargy